Bowire

 $filter/$expand/$select- functions / actions

-$ bowire plugin install Kuestenlogik.Bowire.Protocol.Storm
+$ bowire plugin install Kuestenlogik.Bowire.Protocol.Surgewave

 - Topic produce (Unary)